open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * agent control events  - structure control messages
   * _invite_ - Say 'hello' and respond to any whisper utterances.
   * _bye_ - Ignore this event from another assistant.
-  * _findAssistant_ - Return your own URL as a candidate servicingManifest in a _proposeAssistant_ event.
+  * _findAssistant_ - Return your own URLa nd manifest as a candidate servicingManifest in a _proposeAssistant_ event.
   * _proposeAssistant_ - Ignore this event if you did not ask for a recommendation.
+  * _invite_ - A conversant is invited to join the conversation.
+  * _uninvite_ - A conversant is removed from the conversation.
+  * _bye_ -  A conversant is leaving the conversation

+* floor management events - giving and taking the floor
+  * _requestFloor_ - Send this if you don't have the floor and want to requeswt it
+  * _grantFloor_ - If this is addressed to you then take the floor.
+  * _revokeFloor_ - If this is addressed to you cease all communication and return a _yieldFloor_ event.
+  * _yieldFloor_ - Send this if you are unable to complete an enquiry satisfactorily.

 #### 2.2 Minimal Conversation Floor Manager Behaviors